 Galapagos Travel Blog

 In my humble opinion, The Galapagos Islands is the greatest place on the planet.
 Read my Galapagos travel blog below for tips, stories, and videos.
 I travelled to the Galapagos Islands to see its amazing biodiversity.
 I volunteered on San Cristobal on the Jatun Sacha Biological Reserve, obtained my SNSI Advanced Diving Certification, and swam with marine iguanas.
 I’ve walked on 10 different islands.
-You’ll find important information about travelling The Galapagos.
-Make sure to read Galapagos On A Budget.
+You’ll find important information about travelling the Galapagos on a budget.

 I was fortunate enough to go to Puerto Villamil a couple of times.
 One evening, I made a video of the Galapagos sunset using my GoPro.
 The time-lapse video was recorded from the small terrace at Casa Rosada (Caleta Iguanga or Iguana Hostel) overlooking the beach, sunset, and bar. https://youtu.be/xc9fKPSj8mA … [Read more...]